South Iceland Classic

 We will explore the black sand beach off-road and go to Dyrholaey cliff which forms an arch into the ocean.
 From the cliff you have a magnificent view of Reynisdrangar, strange lava formations that stand out from the sea, as well as the surrounding countryside and Myrdalsjokull glacier from ground level.

-The driver guide will then take you back west along the southern road, travelling through the small town of Hveragerdi, which is built on a geothermal hot spot and has a number of greenhouses.
+The driver guide will then take you back west along the southern road, traveling through the small town of Hveragerdi, which is built on a geothermal hot spot and has a number of greenhouses.
 You’ll then head back, either to Reykjavik or Keflavik, depending on where you choose to end the tour.

 Reykjanes lunar landscape